Law of Nature - The Manifesto

 .

-The same Laws of Nature that have been overruled, denied, or missed, guide us out of the devastating situation
+A few Laws of Nature — overruled, denied, or overlooked — guide us out of the devastating situation

 The only solution left and powerful enough to solve the existential threats we face may be: